 Use the private message system or a direct email to write a short, positive, private response to recognize and validate the customer’s concern.
 Then, provide a solution.
 If the customer is happy with the end result, great!
 Now’s the time to politely suggest that they update or change their original complaint, or remove it entirely.
 Showing the rest of the public that a positive conclusion has been met is key here.

 When it Doesn’t Work Out

 Of course, the above scenario would be the best outcome; but, as you know as a small business owner, it doesn’t always work out this way.
-Still have an upset and unsatisfied customer even though you have done everything you can to address the matter in a reasonable way?
+Do you still have an upset and unsatisfied customer even though you have done everything you can to address the matter in a reasonable way?
 Post a short response publicly online within the same forum as a way to correct the facts for the record, then walk away.

 Appearing professional and dignified is the impression you want to give.
 You don’t always have to be right, you just have to be upfront.
 If you allow a negative debate to go on and on, you’re just drawing attention to yourself, and not in a good way.

 The very last resort is legal action, and this is only if a customer repeatedly posts unjustified bad reviews, or if a customer harasses you daily on social media.
-However, even in these cases, just remember that lawsuits are time-consuming, expensive and very public.
+However, even in these cases, just remember that lawsuits are time-consuming, expensive, and very public.
 Even if you win, you’ll be left with much less money, a still-damaged reputation, and very little to brag about.